Marine Debris Monitoring Survey

-These surveys are citizen science efforts that make a contribution to scientific studies of the origins and impacts of such debris by helping to provide baseline data.
+These surveys, conducted according to a NOAA protocol, are citizen science efforts that make a contribution to scientific studies of the origins and impacts of such debris by helping to provide baseline data.
 They also help to clean up the stretches of shoreline where they occur.

-For more information about this survey, contact Tara Dubois at firstname.lastname@example.org.
+For more information about this particular survey, contact Tara Dubois at firstname.lastname@example.org

-For more information about marine debris monitoring in general or other CoastWatch citizen science efforts, contact Jesse Jones, CoastWatch volunteer coordinator, at email@example.com.
+For more information marine debris monitoring generally, or other CoastWatch citizen science projects, contact Jesse Jones, CoastWatch volunteer coordinator, at email@example.com.